godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 .. image:: img/direction1.png

-For this property to be noticeable you need an *initial velocity* greater than 0.
+For this property to be noticeable, you need an *initial velocity* greater than 0.
 Here, we set the initial velocity to 40.
 You'll notice that particles emit toward the right, then go down because of gravity.